pagkly/Zed/Investopedia3/Statistics Definition.md

 Statistics are used in virtually all scientific disciplines such as the physical and social sciences, as well as in business, the humanities, government, and manufacturing.
 Statistics is fundamentally a branch of applied mathematics that developed from the application of mathematical tools including calculus and linear algebra to probability theory.

-In practice, statistics is the idea we can learn about the properties of large sets of objects or events (a [population](https://www.investopedia.com/terms/p/population.asp)) by studying the characteristics of a smaller number of similar objects or events (a [sample](https://www.investopedia.com/terms/s/sample.asp)).
+In practice, statistics is the idea we can learn about the properties of large sets of objects or events (a [[population]](https://www.investopedia.com/terms/p/population.asp)) by studying the characteristics of a smaller number of similar objects or events (a [[sample]](https://www.investopedia.com/terms/s/sample.asp)).
 Because in many cases gathering comprehensive data about an entire population is too costly, difficult, or flat out impossible, statistics start with a sample that can conveniently or affordably be observed.

-Two types of statistical methods are used in analyzing data: [descriptive statistics](https://www.investopedia.com/terms/d/descriptive_statistics.asp) and inferential statistics.
+Two types of statistical methods are used in analyzing data: [[descriptive statistics]](https://www.investopedia.com/terms/d/descriptive_statistics.asp) and inferential statistics.
 Statisticians measure and gather data about the individuals or elements of a sample, then analyze this data to generate descriptive statistics.
 They can then use these observed characteristics of the sample data, which are properly called "statistics," to make inferences or educated guesses about the unmeasured (or unmeasured) characteristics of the broader population, known as the parameters.

 ## Descriptive Statistics

 Descriptive statistics mostly focus on the central tendency, variability, and distribution of sample data.
-Central tendency means the estimate of the characteristics, a typical element of a sample or population, and includes descriptive statistics such as [mean](https://www.investopedia.com/terms/m/mean.asp), [median](https://www.investopedia.com/terms/m/median.asp), and [mode](https://www.investopedia.com/terms/m/mode.asp).
-[Variability](https://www.investopedia.com/terms/v/variability.asp) refers to a set of statistics that show how much difference there is among the elements of a sample or population along the characteristics measured, and includes metrics such as [range](https://www.investopedia.com/terms/r/range.asp), [variance](https://www.investopedia.com/terms/v/variance.asp), and [standard deviation](https://www.investopedia.com/terms/s/standarddeviation.asp).
+Central tendency means the estimate of the characteristics, a typical element of a sample or population, and includes descriptive statistics such as [[mean]](https://www.investopedia.com/terms/m/mean.asp), [[median]](https://www.investopedia.com/terms/m/median.asp), and [[mode]](https://www.investopedia.com/terms/m/mode.asp). [[Variability]](https://www.investopedia.com/terms/v/variability.asp) refers to a set of statistics that show how much difference there is among the elements of a sample or population along the characteristics measured, and includes metrics such as [[range]](https://www.investopedia.com/terms/r/range.asp), [[variance]](https://www.investopedia.com/terms/v/variance.asp), and [[standard deviation]](https://www.investopedia.com/terms/s/standarddeviation.asp).

-The [distribution](https://www.investopedia.com/terms/p/probabilitydistribution.asp) refers to the overall "shape" of the data, which can be depicted on a chart such as a histogram or dot plot, and includes properties such as the probability distribution function, skewness, and kurtosis.
+The [[distribution]](https://www.investopedia.com/terms/p/probabilitydistribution.asp) refers to the overall "shape" of the data, which can be depicted on a chart such as a histogram or dot plot, and includes properties such as the probability distribution function, skewness, and kurtosis.
 Descriptive statistics can also describe differences between observed characteristics of the elements of a data set.
 Descriptive statistics help us understand the collective properties of the elements of a data sample and form the basis for testing hypotheses and making predictions using inferential statistics.

 ## Inferential Statistics